ngds/documents/SoftwareRoadmap.md

 	* GeoNetwork to GeoNetwork harvesting support
 	* Map Services OGC-WMS, WFS, WCS, KML and others through the embedded GeoServer map server.
 	* Custom API allows URL access to most GeoNetwork functions
 * **GeoNetwork Assessment**: If we decide to rebuild this project from scratch, then GeoNetwork looks like it would be a great platform for building on top of.
 Not only does it have a large user base and great documentation; the real selling point is that it's a Java web application which makes it platform independent out of the box.
 Unfortunately, the fact that this is a Java application makes it a poor choice for NGDS because for years we have been building our tools with Python and JavaScript.
-It wouldn't be impossible to make our tools compatible with GeoNetwork, but we'd either have to rely on Unix subprocesses or (I think) we'd have to host our Python/ JavaScript applications on separate ports and build a REST interface for them to communicate with GeoNetwork.
+It wouldn't be impossible to make our tools compatible with GeoNetwork, but we'd either have to rely on Unix subprocesses or (I think) we'd have to host our Python/ JavaScript applications on separate ports and build a REST interface for them to communicate with GeoNetwork. - Geonetwork also has an organized metadata managment system that allows organizations to apply different profiles using XML templates and XSLT transformations. -Editing individual resources in this systems UI, like most other metadata catalogs, is not ideal.

 ### [OpenGeoPortal](http://opengeoportal.org/)
 web application to rapidly discover, preview, and retrieve geospatial data from multiple repositories.
 Open Geoportal is a front end to the geospatial data index in SOLR.
 Preview map services in web map viewer.
 Amazon Machine Image (AMI) available for easy implementation.
 Technical overveiw: http://opengeoportal.org/wp-content/uploads/2013/10/Steve_McDonald_Chris_Barnett_OGPTechnicalIntroduction.pdf.
-OpenGeoPortal doens't appear to have the metadata management capabilities like GeoNetwork.
+OpenGeoPortal doens't appear to have the metadata management capabilities like GeoNetwork or Geoportal.

 * **Technology**
 	* Tomcat, Java, JSP, Javascript, SOLR/Lucene, OpenLayers, JQuery, GeoServer, GeoWebCache, TileMill, relational db or file system